mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/chapter1.md

 - Equation 1
 - Equations 1 and 2
+- Equations 1 and 3
 - [Equations 1, 2 and 3]
 - All of them

 `@hint`

 `@feedbacks`

+- There are more
+- There are more
+- There are more
+- Yes - equations 1, 2 and 3 are all first order ODEs
+- Equation 4 is a second order ODE

 ---